Whimsy Stick

 Introducing A Flirt Pole: FAQ

 Use a 5-session ramp protocol over 1 to 2 weeks.
 Session 1: let the dog sniff and investigate the stationary pole, no chase.
-Then session 2 brings slow drags along the ground with quick catches.
+Session 2 brings slow drags along the ground with quick catches.
 Move to session 3 for first real chase patterns over 5 to 6 minutes.
 By session 4, run a longer session with direction changes, 7 to 8 minutes.
 Finally session 5 hits the full standard 10 minute intensity.
-So this ramp prevents overexertion, builds positive association, and avoids the overarousal that happens when dogs get thrown into full intensity on day one.
+That ramp prevents overexertion, builds positive association, and avoids the overarousal that happens when dogs get thrown into full intensity on day one.

 After completing all 5 introduction sessions and watching for the graduation signals.
 The dog engages immediately when the pole appears, catches the lure consistently, releases on cue, recovers physically within 15 to 20 minutes, and shows no soreness 24 hours later.
 If all five signals are present, you’re ready for daily protocol.
 But if any are missing, run an additional session or two at session 4 or 5 intensity before progressing.